joeisdone/joeisdone.github.io/demographics.md

 ## Race

 In perhaps the most troubling sign for Democrats, Black voters are under-performing white voters when it comes to VBM registration.
 Given that Black voters are so heavily Democrat, and given that VBM sign-ups are disproportionately Democratic, this portends to a severe communication gap.
-Black voters should be closer to 30% of their 2016 VBM turnout at this point in time.
+Black voters should be closer to 30% of their 2016 turnout at this point in time.

 ![Overall VBM by race](/images/vbm-race-pct.png)